Nissan Leaf SV Plus

 The power densities result from the peak power, the cell weight and the cell volume.

-The Batemo Cell of the lithium-ion battery cell Nissan Leaf SV Plus is a high-precision, physical cell model with global validity.
+The Batemo Cell Model of the lithium-ion battery cell Nissan Leaf SV Plus is a high-precision, physical cell model with global validity.
 As a digital twin it seamlessly integrates into your research, development and battery analytics by basing your decisions on simulations.
-See the details to learn more about the features and capabilities of the Batemo Cell.
-Batemo demonstrates the accuracy and validity of the Batemo cell by comparing battery simulation and measurement data in the range given below.
+See the details to learn more about the features and capabilities of the Batemo Cell Model.
+Batemo demonstrates the accuracy and validity of the Batemo Cell Model by comparing battery simulation and measurement data in the range given below.
 Validation is extensive, experimental characterization covers the total operational area of the cell: At low and high temperatures, up to the maximal current and in the whole state of charge range.

 State of Charge Range 0 … 100%